Women Learn the Breast Fetish, Too

 To anyone who plans to inform me that I am bi, please see this post first (I’m tired of answering repetitive comments): Men Know My Sexuality Better Than Me

-Posted on November 29, 2010, in feminism, gender, men, objectification, pornography, sex, sexism, women and tagged breast fetish, breasts, feminism, gender, men, objectification, pornography, sex, sexism, women.
+Posted on November 29, 2010, in feminism, gender, men, objectification, pornography, sex and sexuality, sexism, women and tagged breast fetish, breasts, feminism, gender, men, objectification, pornography, sex and sexuality, sexism, women.
 Bookmark the permalink.
-59 Comments.
+261 Comments.